33 High-Protein Dinners

 - Bake for 15-18 minutes, until the cod flakes easily and broccoli is tender.

-- Garnish with fresh parsley if you’d like, serve immediately.
+- Garnish with fresh parsley if you’d like, and serve immediately.

 11. Turkey Chili

-Turkey chili is a weeknight winner—hearty, high-protein, and super easy to customize.
+Turkey chili is such a hearty, high-protein, and super-easy-to-customize kind of dinner.
 It’s lighter than beef chili but just as satisfying, and you can bump up the veggies or spice if you want.

 This recipe is perfect for meal prep, it freezes well, and makes delicious leftovers (even better the next day).
 Whether you’re feeding a family or just want something cozy and filling after a long day, turkey chili’s a go-to.
 Grab your favorite toppings, and let’s get cooking!